MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 1. **Candidates** (students) applying for programs via the Power Pages portal.

-1. **Community volunteers** who assess and score program applications in the Application Scoring app in Power Apps.
+1. **Community volunteers** who assess and score program applications in the Power Apps Application Scoring app.

-1. **Degrees of Change staff** who manage the selection process and assign placements in the Matching App in Power Apps.
+1. **Degrees of Change staff** who manage the selection process and assign placements in the Power Apps Matching app.

 The Seed Internships solution supports two more personas: